fpl/lovergine.com/posts/2026-05-26-web-is-dying-long-live.md

 A giant step backward at a time when there were manually maintained indexes of interesting sites organized by topics.
 Damn it, sounds familiar.
 Not so bad, wasn’t it?
-That’s the core of the Fediverse, basically: some micro-universes oriented to small communities of focused users, all navigating in an global ocean of mere s*t.
+That’s the core of the Fediverse, basically: some micro-universes oriented to small communities of focused users, all navigating in a global ocean of mere s*t.

 ## References